 RV Spring Cleaning Vacuum

-Just like we did in Spring Cleaning | Interior Edition, you’ll want to clean every surface with an RV safe cleaner (refer back to your owner’s manual) and vacuum up every crumb.
-Don’t forget to clean deep inside cabinets, under the sinks, underneath couches and chairs, and in the storage closets.
+Just like we did in Spring Cleaning | Interior Edition, you’ll want to use an RV safe cleaner.
+(Refer back to your owner’s manual for this.)
+Don’t forget to clean inside cabinets, under the sinks, underneath couches and chairs, and in the storage closets.
 Do the same for the outside cargo area.
-This is a good time to inspect things as well!
+While cleaning, it’s a good time to inspect things as well.

-A few RV-friendly cleaning items are:
+A few RV-friendly cleaning items we use are:

 Remember to clean and unpack: